AI That Actually Works in Legal

 Value delivered with or without AI

-When your organization is ready to adopt AI—governance in place, foundation built—mot-r's Lawyer-in-the-Loop AI (LITL) is there.
+When your organization is ready to adopt AI—governance in place, foundation built—mot-r's Lawyer-in-the-Loop AI is there.

 What ‘Lawyer in the Loop’ Means

-• Additive, not required.
-Toggle AI on or off without affecting core platform functionality.
-No forced adoption.
+•Optional.
+Not required.
+Turn AI on or off without affecting core platform functionality.

-• Any LLM, no lock-in.
-Use multiple models simultaneously.
+• No LLM lock-in.
+Use multiple models.
 Switch providers as the market evolves.
-Stay flexible as AI matures.

 • Lawyer oversight on every output.
-AI assists, lawyers decide.
-Every AI action reviewed before it affects the business.
-Complete audit trail.
+AI assists.
+Lawyers decide.
+Every action is reviewed and auditable.

 • Documents stay in your DMS.
 SharePoint, NetDocuments, or your existing system.
 AI operates within your security model.